chanyoonzhu/leetcode-python/index.md

     - Fenwick tree / segment tree: 307,308,327
 - tips:
-    use hashmap to achieve O(1) retrieval of a key use hashmap and doubly linked list to achieve retrieving min/max in O(1) eg:(LRU/LFU)146,432,460 use Fenwick tree or Segment tree to solve range sum/max/min problem
+    use hashmap to achieve O(1) retrieval of a key use hashmap and doubly linked list to achieve retrieving min/max in O(1) eg:(LRU/LFU)146,432,460,716-Max Stack use Fenwick tree or Segment tree to solve range sum/max/min problem

 ## DFS - don't forget to reset visited back when all the branched dfs does not succeed.